 It was like a light went on in my head!
 I started to figure it out.
 Honestly, this is why I love what I do.
 I am able to create and find ways to do it.
-I started to gather up my materials.
+I am able to take an idea or a theory, brainstorm and experiment and in the end create something really and truly cool.
+Sometimes it doesn’t work out that way and I end up scrapping the whole project, but that’s okay, because at least I learned something!

 How to make DIY Cotton Stems